 - Viewing another person’s sexual activity, intimate body parts, or nakedness in a place where that person would have a reasonable expectation of privacy, without that person’s consent, and for the purpose of arousing or gratifying sexual desire.

-1. Definition of Stalking.
-Stalking is a course of conduct involving more than one instance of inappropriate and unwanted attention, harassment, threatening or intimidating physical or verbal contact, or any other course of conduct directed at a person that could be reasonably regarded as likely to alarm or place that person in fear of harm or injury, including physical, emotional, or psychological harm.
+4. Stalking – A course of conduct involving more than one instance of inappropriate and unwanted attention, harassment, threatening or intimidating physical or verbal contact, or any other course of conduct directed at a person that could be reasonably regarded as likely to alarm or place that person in fear of harm or injury, including physical, emotional, or psychological harm.
 This includes the use of technology to pursue, harass, threaten, intimidate, or otherwise make unwelcome contact with another person.
 Stalking may involve people who are known to one another or have an intimate or sexual relationship, or may involve people not known to one another.

 Stalking is prohibited by Massachusetts law.
 Stalking can also constitute a violation of this Policy when the conduct involves a Boston University student or employee and is gender-based.

 The following persistent, unwanted, and repeated harassing conduct may constitute stalking: